Umbrien/haskell-learn/blockchain/pz-1/README.md

 - For smart contract transactions: miner will pick w/ highest gas, gas will be spent on contract execution + miner fee

 - Vulnerability: miners will pick contract executions only as there may be higher gas due to execution? this may cause transfers with high fee?

+## Todo

+- Mempool or Transaction Pool

+- Function to calculate balance.
+It will include all transactions, fees (both sides - minus for user, plus for miner), coinbases